Iran’s regime is facing its gravest threat: here’s why - and what happens next

 What would come next is unclear.

-Reza Pahlavi, the exiled son of Iran’s last Shah, has not only been encouraging people to keep taking to the streets today but in a video posted online on Sunday says he is preparing to return home.
+Reza Pahlavi, the exiled son of Iran’s last Shah, has not only been encouraging people to keep taking to the streets today but, in a video posted online on Sunday, also says he is preparing to return home.

 Join our commenting forum